Knoxberg/Knoxberg/README.md

 - 👋 Hi, I’m @Knoxberg
 - 👀 I’m interested in software development and networking.
-- 🌱 I’m currently learning coding in general.
+- 🌱 I’m currently learning how to code in general.
 - 💞️ I’m looking to collaborate on engaging and open learning course.
 <!---
 - 📫 How to reach me ...